bryanpoulin/ssh-dashboard/README.md

 * Currently optimized for macOS (--apple-use-keychain integration)
 * Linux support possible; remove --apple-use-keychain in ssh-fix
 * Designed for Zsh; minor tweaks may be needed for Bash
-* Flexible: use as a sourced function, or execuable script

 ## Contributing